peterchencyc/warp_vs_taichi/README.md

 taichi: 0.326s
 warp:   0.028s
 ```
 The recorded timing in the total time, i.e., for converting back-and-forth for 1000 times.
+Environment: NVIDIA GeForce RTX 3080